When

 disappearance

-is as
+is as deep

-deep as
+as the

 events

-leading
+leading to

-solution
+its solution

 are